curateteaching/digitalpedagogy/keywords/community.md

 * [files/community-ideal-teachingresources.pdf](files/community-ideal-teachingresources.pdf)
 * Creator: Matthew Gilchrist, The University of Iowa

-IDEAL is a collection of lesson plans and teaching materials geared towards integrating technology and community outreach into a required first-year course in rhetoric and composition at the University of Iowa.
-Units include the Iowa Narratives Project, which asks students to research and report on a public space in their local community through photography and interviews; Rhetoric in Knowledge Communities, which asks students to analyze an artifact from their local environment; and Embracing Complexity, which challenges students to confront stereotypes about Islamic cultures by investigating their contributions to the local community.
+Iowa Digital Engagement and Learning (IDEAL) offers a collection of lesson plans and teaching materials geared towards integrating technology and community engagement across the curriculum at the University of Iowa.
+Among others, IDEAL projects include the Iowa Narratives Project, which asks students to research and report on a public space in their local community through photography and interviews; Rhetoric of Knowledge Communities, which cultivates an understanding of information and rhetoric as based in communities of practice; and Embracing Complexity, which challenges students to confront stereotypes about Islamic cultures through classroom-community connections and the performing arts.

-The site includes lesson plans, class activities, example prompts, student handouts, technology tutorials, sample syllabi, and student projects.
+IDEAL’s site includes lesson plans, class activities, example prompts, student handouts, technology tutorials, sample syllabi, and student projects.

 ### Intro to Public Arts & Humanities
 ![screenshot](images/community-introPAH.png)